Lindsey Vonn: 2010 Winter Olympics

-At the Vancouver Winter Olympics in 2010, Vonn planned to compete in all five women's alpine events.
+At the 2010 Winter Olympics in Vancouver, Vonn planned to compete in all five women's alpine events.
 On February 10, she revealed she had severely bruised her shin in training the previous week.
 Vonn said the pain from her injury was "excruciating" and she would have a difficult time competing at the Winter Olympics.
 Due to unseasonably warm weather and resultant poor snow conditions, many of the Alpine skiing events were moved back, giving Vonn additional time to heal.
 On February 17, in her first event, Vonn won the gold medal in the downhill at Whistler Blackcomb, beating longtime U.S. rival Julia Mancuso by 0.56 seconds and becoming the first American woman to win Olympic gold in downhill.

 In her second event, the super combined, Vonn finished first in the downhill portion of the race.
 In the slalom portion, however, she crashed when she failed to get her ski around a right-hand gate.
-Vonn said her shin wasn't the problem.
+Vonn said her shin was not the problem.
 Gold and silver were won by Maria Riesch and Julia Mancuso respectively.
 In her third event, the super-G, Vonn finished third behind Andrea Fischbacher and Tina Maze, 0.74 seconds behind Fischbacher's winning time.
-Afterwards, Vonn said she didn't ski the last part of the course as aggressively as she could have and lost the race as a result.
+Afterwards, Vonn said she did not ski the last part of the course as aggressively as she could have and lost the race as a result.
 In her fourth event, the giant slalom, fog affected visibility.
-Vonn crashed in her first run, resulting in a broken fourth finger and Vonn's disqualification from the event.
+Vonn crashed in her first run, resulting in a broken fourth finger and her disqualification from the event.
 In her fifth event, the slalom, Vonn lost control and straddled a gate, disqualifying her from the event.

 2011: Losing the overall World Cup to Maria Riesch by 3 points

 After 3 consecutive overall World Cups, Vonn faced more serious competition from Maria Riesch of Germany in 2011.
-Riesch had a strong start to the season by winning 2 downhills in Lake Louise, where Vonn had won 7 races.
+Riesch had a strong start to the season by winning 2 downhills in Lake Louise, Alberta, where Vonn had won 7 races.
 Vonn placed on the podium in every speed race but failed to finish in several slaloms.
 Riesch had 5 podiums in the first 6 slaloms and was significantly ahead in the overall ranking by the end of January.
 At the 2011 World Championships in Garmisch-Partenkirchen, Germany, Vonn suffered from a concussion she acquired during training a week earlier.
 She started in 2 events and achieved a seventh place in super-G and a silver medal in downhill.

 Back to World Cup and healthy again, Vonn finished ahead of Riesch in several races (including a giant slalom she finished third, best career result in GS until then), she took overall lead for first time that season after downhill event of the World Cup finals in Lenzerheide.
 The super-G was cancelled due to poor weather conditions, and after the slalom Riesch regained the overall lead by 3 points.
 The giant slalom was also cancelled due to weather and Riesch was the 2011 overall champion.